-KYZATREX is contraindicated in:
+KYZATREXTM is contraindicated in:

-- Patients with carcinoma of the breast or known or suspected carcinoma of the prostate [see Warnings and Precautions (5.3)]. - Women who are pregnant.
-Testosterone can cause virilization of the female fetus when administered to a pregnant woman [see Use in Specific Populations (8.1)]. - Patients with known hypersensitivity to KYZATREX or any of its ingredients [see Description (11)].
+- Patients with carcinoma of the breast or known or suspected carcinoma of the prostate [see Warnings and Precautions (5.4)]. - Women who are pregnant.
+Testosterone can cause virilization of the female fetus when administered to a pregnant woman [see Use in Specific Populations (8.1)]. - Patients with known hypersensitivity to KYZATREXTM or any of its ingredients [see Description (11)]. - Men with hypogonadal conditions, such as "age-related hypogonadism," that are not associated with structural or genetic etiologies.
+The efficacy of KYZATREXTM has not been established for these conditions, and KYZATREXTM can increase BP that can increase the risk of MACE [see Boxed Warning and Warning and Precautions (5.1)].